ozdemirht/generative-ai/RAG0/Readme.md

 | Claude       | sonnet-4.5 | prompt_1 | ?%               |      |

 An evaluation set will be needed to determine which combination should be shipped.
+Although there are plenty of best practices in Prompt Engineering, constructing a good prompt for the task at hand is still a [research topic](https://arxiv.org/abs/2510.01171).

 **Conclusion**: Need to experiment with content of "rag prompt".